Unsupervised Neural Machine Translation for Low-Resource Domains via Meta-Learning: Proposed Approach

 \textbf{Meta-test phase}.
-The aggregate-domain loss is computed on unseen data from all the source domains, i.e., $\sum^{n}_{i=0}\mathcal{L}^{\text{s}}_{\mathcal{D}^{i}_{out }}(\theta)$.
-This loss term allows the model to learn aggregate-domain knowledge potentially applicable to a target domain.
+The aggregated meta-train loss, which refers to Fig.~\ref{fig:fig_algo} (D), is computed using all out-domain datasets, i.e.,

+This loss term allows the model to learn the source domain knowledge potentially applicable to a target domain.
+Moreover, \rv{to alleviate the overfitting after adapting to the low-resource domain}, we introduce a cross-domain loss, which is in Fig.~\ref{fig:fig_algo} (D), as